News & Announcements

 Online ticket sales

 We offer ticket sales online with the attendant convenience of payment by credit card or PayPal and the ability to print your ticket at home.
 This increasingly popular solution has replaced other avenues that we have offered in the past.
 Of course if tickets remain available they will be on sale at the door.
 Our ticketing service is managed by brownpapertickets.com

-Our 30th Concert Season Completed
+Our 30th Concert Season an Outstanding Success

 Research amongst those involved has signaled that our First 25 Years page does not reveal the full story of the genesis of the choir that honours the name "Vivaldi."
 The truth is that the group began in 1988-89 as the Vivaldi Community Choir and became a registered society under the BC Societies Act in time for the second season in 1989.
-As a consequence 2017-18 has been our 30th year of operations - we say a fond farewell to a successful series of concerts; we were especially delighted to welcome alumni of the choir at both performances "Gloria!" & after-parties!
+As a consequence 2017-18 has been our 30th year of operations - we say a fond farewell to a successful series of concerts; we were especially delighted to welcome alumni of the choir at both performances "Gloria!" & at the "after-parties!"

 Updated You Tube Playlist

 Two new videos are posted to our You Tube page.
 At the last piano rehearsal we had the services of "CJ" Janzen and Cross Hilt Productions recording the proceedings with sound engineering and post-production work executed by Zac Goerlitz of ZG Media.
 We are most grateful to them both.
 Click the sidebar link "Sound & Video Clips" to go to our updated playlist.